Gloucester Township, New Jersey

 Gloucester Township is a township in Camden County in the U.S. state of New Jersey.
-As of the 2020 United States census, the township was the state's 22nd-most-populous municipality, with a population was 66,034, an increase of 1,400 (+2.2%) from the 2010 census count of 64,634, which in turn reflected an increase of 284 (+0.4%) from the 64,350 counted in the 2000 census.
-The township had been ranked as the 19th most-populous municipality in the state in 2010 after having been ranked 18th in 2000.
+As of the 2020 United States census, the township was the state's 22nd-most-populous municipality, with a population of 66,034, an increase of 1,400 (+2.2%) from the 2010 census count of 64,634, which in turn reflected an increase of 284 (+0.4%) from the 64,350 counted in the 2000 census.
+The township had been ranked as the 19th-most populous municipality in the state in 2010 after having been ranked 18th in 2000.

 Gloucester Township was formed on June 1, 1695, while the area was still part of Gloucester County.
 It was incorporated as one of New Jersey's first 104 townships by an act of the New Jersey Legislature on February 21, 1798.
-It became part of the newly created Camden County upon its formation on March 13, 1844.
-Portions of the township have been taken over the years to form Union Township (November 15, 1831; dissolved on February 25, 1868, with remaining land chartered as Gloucester City), Winslow Township (March 8, 1845) and Clementon Township (February 24, 1903; dissolved on May 16, 1941, into Laurel Springs).
-The township is part of the South Jersey region of the state.
+When Camden County was established on March 13, 1844, it was included in that county.
+Over time, pieces of the township were taken to create Winslow Township (March 8, 1845), Clementon Township (February 24, 1903; dissolved on May 16, 1941; became Laurel Springs), and Union Township (November 15, 1831; dissolved on February 25, 1868, with remaining land chartered as Gloucester City).
+The township is part of South Jersey and constitutes part of the larger Philadelphia metropolitan area.

 History

 Present Gloucester Township was one of the original townships that comprised old Gloucester County.
 It became the county's first political subdivision in 1685.
 The boundaries of Gloucester County extended from the Delaware River to the Atlantic Ocean until 1683, when it was divided into two townships; Egg Harbor Township and Gloucester Township, which took its name from the cathedral city of Gloucester on the banks of the River Severn in England.
 Gloucester Township further subdivided into four smaller townships, and on June 1, 1695, became one of the first New Jersey municipalities to incorporate.
-In 1844, the township became part of the newly formed County of Camden.
+In 1844, the township became part of newly formed Camden County.

-The Gabreil Daveis Tavern House, located at 4th Avenue in Glendora, is a pre-American Revolutionary War tavern that was built in 1756 and for many years served as an inn for boatmen who transported their products to Philadelphia via nearby Big Timber Creek.
+The Gabreil Daveis Tavern House, located at 4th Avenue in Glendora, is a pre-Revolutionary War tavern that was built in 1756 and for many years served as an inn for boatmen who transported their products to Philadelphia via nearby Big Timber Creek.
 It was recently restored and now serves as Gloucester Township's historical centerpiece.
-This building has also been referred to as The Hillman Hospital House because it was designated a hospital by George Washington during the Revolution.
+This building has also been referred to as the Hillman Hospital House because it was designated a hospital by George Washington during the Revolution.
 It is listed on the National Register of Historic Places and is open to visitors on Sunday afternoons from April through December, excepting holidays.

 Geography

-According to the United States Census Bureau, the township had a total area of 23.30 square miles (60.34 km2), including 22.95 square miles (59.45 km2) of land and 0.34 square miles (0.88 km2) of water (1.46%).
+According to the U.S. Census Bureau, the township had a total area of 23.30 square miles (60.34 km2), including 22.95 square miles (59.45 km2) of land and 0.34 square miles (0.88 km2) of water (1.46%).